ksg98/ECS289G-Advance-NLP/README.md

 ```
 Replace your_new_face_token_here with your new face token.

+## Clone the Dataset
+Clone dataset from https://github.com/verazuo/jailbreak_llms.
+Please the CSVs in the bert directory or change the file URLs.
+Before Running Bert

 ## BERT Model
-The BERT model used in this project is defined in the `bert.ipynb` notebook.
+The BERT model used in this project is defined in the `bert_model.ipynb` notebook.
+Please run Bert_model.ipynb.
 After training, the final model is saved in the `final_bert_model` directory.
 Make sure to load this model in the `main.py` file for the application to function correctly.

 # Installation